 Korakuen is a spacious garden that incorporates the typical features of a Japanese landscape garden, including a large pond, streams, walking paths and a hill that serves as a lookout point.
 Rather unique for a Japanese garden, however, are Korakuen's spacious lawns.
 Also found in the garden are groves of plum, cherry and maple trees, tea and rice fields, an archery range and a crane aviary.

 Korakuen is about 1.5 kilometers or a 25-30 minute walk east of Okayama Station.
-Trams on the Higashiyama Line can be taken to Shiroshita stop (5 minutes, 100 yen, frequent departures) from where the garden's south gate can be reached in a 10-15 minute walk.
-Alternatively, a bus runs between Okayama Station and Korakuen-mae bus stop (20 minutes, 140 yen, every 15-25 minutes), which is located just beside the garden's main gate.
+Trams on the Higashiyama Line can be taken to Shiroshita stop (5 minutes, 100 yen one way, frequent departures) from where the garden's south gate can be reached in a 10-15 minute walk.
+Alternatively, the Korakuen Bus connects the station with the garden's main gate in a little over ten minutes (100 yen one way, 2 buses/hour).

 8:00 to 17:00 (October to March 19)